PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 Now, about modules.
 All well-written 1.6 modules should work with little to no changes in 1.7, except:

-* those which target the theme/front office -- because we rewrote the way themes are written.
+* Those which target the theme/front office -- because we rewrote the way themes are written.
-* those which target the Product page -- because the DOM of this page has changed.
+* Those which target the Product page -- because the DOM of this page has changed.
-* those which target the Modules page -- again, because the DOM of this page has changed.
+* Those which target the Modules page -- again, because the DOM of this page has changed.

 What this means for any upgrade is that in order for a PS 1.6 to migrate to PS 1.7, you (or your agency) will have to: